 Each person owns the successes and setbacks that result from their choices.
 We expect each other to live up to the commitments we have made and the goals we have set.
 We remind everyone in the community of each person's connection to all their neighbors and the duty to make our community more equitable.

 Urban Ministries of Durham has a long history in the downtown Durham Community.
 With leadership from area faith communities, the Urban Ministries Center was founded in 1983 as a host site for area service organizations.
 The Durham Community Shelter for HOPE was next door.
 In 2001, the Durham Community Shelter for HOPE, St. Philip’s Community Cafe, and the United Methodist Mission Society merged to form Urban Ministries of Durham.

-Since 2001, UMD has operated using the entire Urban Ministries Center and the Community Shelter facility next to it, to comprehensively address the emergency needs of the poor, hungry, and homeless in Durham, North Carolina.
+Since 2001, UMD has operated as a campus, using both the Resource Center at Liberty and Queen streets and the Community Shelter at Liberty and Dillard streets to comprehensively address the emergency needs of the poor, hungry, and homeless in Durham, North Carolina.

 As a recipient of Federal, State, and local government financial assistance, and as a matter of policy and principle, Urban Ministries of Durham does not exclude, deny benefits to, or otherwise discriminate against any client, volunteer or employee on the basis of race, color, national origin, religion, disability, age or sexual orientation in admission to, participation in, or receipt of the services and benefits under any of its programs and activities, whether carried out by Urban Ministries of Durham directly or through a contractor or any other entity with which Urban Ministries of Durham arranges to carry out its programs and activities.
 Urban Ministries of Durham is an equal opportunity provider and employer.